Big0one/software-company-names/README.md

 # **About**
 It's often harder for a fresh CS graduate to find compnay names and their career pages where he/she can apply.
+So we try to accumulate Software company's career pages.
 # Software Company's Career Pages in Bangladesh

 ## [1.
 Cefalo](https://www.cefalo.com/career)